danynazaretech/MiniProjects/[3] Curso Flexbox/README.md

-# Projeto do Curso de Flexbox da Udemy
+# Udemy Flexbox Course Project

-## HTML5 e CSS3 Técnicas Avançadas (Com Flexbox e 5 Projetos)
+## HTML5 and CSS3 Advanced Techniques (With Flexbox and 5 Projects)

-Os projetos são apenas front - end, que usa recurso de flexbox para ajustar os elementos na tela.
+Projects are just front-end, which uses flexbox feature to adjust elements on screen.